Friday, May 19th | Hilton Burlington

 U.S. Senator Peter Welch

-After law school, he settled in White River Junction, Vermont, where he worked as a public defender before founding a small law practice.
-He was first elected to represent Windsor County in the Vermont Senate in 1980.
-In 1985, he was unanimously elected by his colleagues to lead the chamber, becoming the first Democrat in Vermont history to hold the position of President Pro Tempore.
+He was first elected to the Vermont State Senate in 1980.
+Within five years, he was unanimously elected by his colleagues to lead the chamber, becoming the first Democrat in Vermont history to hold the position of President Pro Tempore.

-In 2006, Peter was elected to Vermont’s only seat in the U.S. House of Representatives.
-His campaign gained nationwide attention for being the only contested congressional race in the country where both candidates refused to air negative ads.
+In 2006, Peter ran and won Vermont’s sole seat in the U.S. House of Representatives in a race that received national attention as the only contested congressional race in the country where both candidates refused to air negative ads.

 More Info: https://www.welch.senate.gov/